 In the Platform-as-a-Service (PaaS) model, organizations would manage applications and data with all other functions and capabilities managed by a cloud service provider.
 Using the PaaS service model, organizations could focus on data management and application development without worrying about building, maintaining or scaling their development platform.

 The IaaS and PaaS models, in particular, made it easier for more organizations to deploy, manage and deliver new software applications, as they could outsource the management of the underlying resources needed to support application development and delivery for a lower cost than maintaining them in-house.

 Cloud Foundry is a multi-cloud platform used to support the development, management and continuous delivery of software applications.
 It can be deployed on top of an IaaS tool such as Amazon Web Services (AWS), vSphere or OpenStack and provides a set of features and specialized functions that help organizations reduce the cost and complexity of configuring the underlying platform for their applications.

 Pivotal Cloud Foundry, also known as PCF, is a distribution of the open-source Cloud Foundry platform that includes additional features and services that expand the capabilities of Cloud Foundry and make it easier to use.
 IaaS platforms like Google Cloud and AWS have built and configured templates that make it easy to deploy PCF as a PaaS solution on top of their cloud-based infrastructure products.

-Components and Functions of PCF
+PCF Components and Functions